jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

 (5) For the purposes of enabling the grant of a temporary visa under the Immigration Act 2009 to any person whom it is proposed to transport through New Zealand pursuant to this section, the Attorney-General may issue a certificate, in writing, that the person is to be transported through New Zealand pursuant to this section.
 (6) The Attorney-General may, at any time, by notice in writing, cancel any certificate issued under subsection (5) in respect of any person who is in New Zealand for the purposes of being transported through New Zealand pursuant to this section if the Attorney-General is satisfied that that person’s presence in New Zealand is no longer necessary for that purpose.

+### Subpart 5 — Requests for search warrants and production orders

+**Interpretation**

+### 42A Interpretation
+(1) In this subpart,—
+  - **document** has the same meaning as in section 70 of the Search and Surveillance Act 2012
+  - **notifiable person** has the same meaning as in section 49A.
+(2) In this subpart, a reference to a thing that is produced under a production order is a reference to a document that is produced under a production order.

+**Requests**

+### 43 Assistance in obtaining thing
+(1) A foreign country may request the Attorney-General to assist in obtaining— (a) a thing under a search warrant; or
+  (b) a document under a production order.
+(2) The Attorney-General may authorise the New Zealand Police to apply to a Judge for a search warrant or a production order under this subpart if the Attorney-General is satisfied—
+  (a) that the request relates to a criminal matter in respect of an offence against the law of that foreign country that is punishable by imprisonment for a term of 2 years or more; and
+  (b) that there are reasonable grounds to believe that the thing or document is relevant to the criminal matter; and (c) that there are reasonable grounds to believe that,—
+    (i) for a request for assistance in obtaining a thing under a search warrant, the thing is in New Zealand; or (ii) for a request for assistance in obtaining a document under a production order, the document is in the possession or under the control of a person who could be served and comply with the order in New Zealand if it were made (for example, because they are an individual living in New Zealand or a company that is registered in New Zealand).

 **Search warrants**

-### 43 Assistance in obtaining article or thing by search and seizure
-(1) A foreign country may request the Attorney-General to assist in obtaining an article or thing by search and seizure.
-(2) Where, on receipt of a request made under subsection (1) by a foreign country, the Attorney-General is satisfied—the Attorney-General may authorise a constable, to apply to an issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) for a search warrant in accordance with section 44 of this Act.
+### 44 Applications, issue, etc
+(1) If the Attorney-General authorises the New Zealand Police to apply for a search warrant, a constable may apply for a search warrant in the manner provided in subpart 3 of Part 4 of the Search and Surveillance Act 2012.
+(2) On an application by a constable to a Judge, the Judge may issue a search warrant in relation to a place, vehicle, or other thing if satisfied that there are reasonable grounds—
-  (a) that the request relates to a criminal matter in that foreign country in respect of an offence punishable by imprisonment for a term of 2 years or more; and
+  (a) to suspect that an offence against the law of a foreign country punishable by imprisonment for a term of 2 years or more has been or will be committed; and
-  (b) that there are reasonable grounds for believing that an article or thing relevant to the proceedings is located in New Zealand,—

-### 44 Search warrants
+  (b) to believe that the search will find evidential material in respect of the offence in or on the place, vehicle, or other thing.
-(1) An issuing officer who, on an application made in the manner provided in subpart 3 of Part 4 of the Search and Surveillance Act 2012, is satisfied that there are reasonable grounds for believing that there is in or on any place or thing—may issue a search warrant in respect of that thing.
+(3) Part 4 of the Search and Surveillance Act 2012, except for subpart 6 of that Part, applies in relation to an application made, and a search warrant issued, under this section.
+(4) For that purpose, a reference in section 101 of that Act (retention of documents) to the District Court is to be read as if it were a reference to the High Court.

+**Production orders**

+### 45 General provisions: applications and making
+(1) If the Attorney-General authorises the New Zealand Police to apply for a production order, a constable may apply to a Judge for a production order.
+(2) On an application by a constable, a Judge may make a production order against a person if satisfied that there are reasonable grounds—
-  (a) any thing upon or in respect of which any offence under the law of a foreign country punishable by imprisonment for a term of 2 years or more has been, or is suspected of having been, committed; or
+  (a) to suspect that an offence against the law of a foreign country punishable by imprisonment for a term of 2 years or more has been or will be committed; and
-  (b) any thing which there are reasonable grounds for believing will be evidence as to the commission of any such offence; or
-  (c) any thing which there are reasonable grounds for believing is intended to be used for the purpose of committing any such offence—
-(2) An application for a warrant under subsection (1) may be made only by a constable authorised under section 43(2).
-(3) The provisions of Part 4 of the Search and Surveillance Act 2012 (except subpart 6) apply.
+  (b) to believe that the document sought by the proposed order—
+    (i) is evidential material in respect of the offence; and (ii) is in the possession or under the control of the person, or will come into the possession or under the control of the person while the order is in force.

 ### 45 Form and content of search warrant
 [Repealed]

+### 46 Applicable provisions of Search and Surveillance Act 2012
+Provisions about applications for production orders (1) Section 71(2) of the Search and Surveillance Act 2012 applies to an application made under section 45.
+(2) The following provisions of the Search and Surveillance Act 2012 apply in relation to an application made under section 45:
+  (a) section 98(2) (requirements for further information):
+  (b) section 99 (verification of an application):
+  (c) section 100 (mode of an application):
+  (d) section 101 (retention of documents about applications).
+(3) Those provisions apply as if—
+  (a) a reference in those provisions to an application for a search warrant, or to a search warrant, included (respectively) a reference to an application, or to a production order, made under section 45; and
+  (b) a reference in those provisions to the District Court were a reference to the High Court.
+Provisions about production orders
+(4) The following provisions of the Search and Surveillance Act 2012 apply in relation to a production order made under section 45:
+  (a) section 75 (form and content of a production order):
+  (b) section 76 (duration of a production order):
+(5) The following provisions of the Search and Surveillance Act 2012 apply in relation to a production order made under section 45 as if a reference in those provisions to an investigation were a reference to the criminal matter concerned:
+  (a) section 78 (documents produced under a production order):
+  (b) section 79 (requiring a copy of a retained document to be given).
+(6) Section 105 of the Search and Surveillance Act 2012 (transmission of a search warrant) applies in relation to a production order made under section 45 as if a reference in section 105 of that Act to a search warrant included a reference to that production order.
+(7) Section 107 of the Search and Surveillance Act 2012 (when a search warrant is invalid) applies to a production order made under section 45—
+  (a) as if a reference in section 107 of that Act to a search warrant were a reference to that production order; and (b) as if a reference in section 107 of that Act to the grounds or conditions for lawful issue of a warrant were a reference to the matters that the Judge must be satisfied of under section 45(2).
+(8) The following provisions of Part 4 of the Search and Surveillance Act 2012 apply in relation to a production order made under section 45:
+  (a) subpart 5 (privilege and confidentiality):
+  (b) subpart 7 (immunities):
+  (c) subpart 9 (offences):
+  (d) subpart 10 (miscellaneous provisions dealing with the effect of court proceedings and with service of orders and notices).

 ### 46 Powers conferred by warrant
 [Repealed]